anakela/professional-portfolio/readme.md

 ## My Process

+I started this project by outlining the elements I wanted to feature in my HTML file.
+I linked my CSS files to the HTML file as well.

 ### Built With

 - Semantic HTML5 markup
 - CSS
+- VSCode

 **Note: These are just examples.
 Delete this note and replace the list above with your own choices**